JoelFriedrich/Dingo-Bingo/README.md

-# Bingo Bonanza
+# Dingo Bingo

-This is a NextJS app for playing Bingo Bonanza.
+This is a NextJS app for playing Dingo Bingo.

 To get started, take a look at src/app/page.tsx.

-The app is intended to be deployed at: [https://bingo-for-winners.netlify.app](https://bingo-for-winners.netlify.app)
+The app is intended to be deployed at: [https://dingo-bingo.netlify.app](https://dingo-bingo.netlify.app)